MIT-CAVE/rc-cli/README.md

     rc-cli version
     ```

-9. Continue to the [Create your Project section](#create-your-project) below
+9. Continue to the [Create Your App section](#create-your-app) below

-## Create your Project
+## Create Your App
 1. Get available commands
   ```
   rc-cli help
   ```

-2. Create a project in your current directory
+2. Create an app in your current directory
   - Note: Feel free to change `my-app` to any name you want
   ```
   rc-cli new-app my-app
   ```

-3. Enter the project directory
+3. Enter the app directory
   ```
   cd my-app
   ```

-4. Get the folder location on your machine to open the project in your favorite editor.
+4. Get the folder location on your machine to open the app in your favorite editor.
   - On Mac:
     - Open your current directory in finder
       ```